DutsAndrew/to-do-List/README.md

 12. Got lots of practice with includes() and replace()

 13. Using .checked on checkboxes to run code on true/false returns.

+14. Preventative measures in not allowing duplicates to be created and or sorting for very specific items.